Bachelor's Degrees in Psychology

 Depending on the school, you may also need to submit letters of recommendation, a personal statement or essay, and standardized test scores.
 Contact colleges directly to learn more about their admission requirements.

-Paying for a Bachelor's Degree in Psychology
+Paying for a Bachelor of Psychology

 You can also save money by creating a student budget and exploring financial aid opportunities.
 Fill out the FAFSA to qualify for federal grants and loans.
 Psych majors also qualify for many psychology scholarships.